….with a spammer. Got this one this morning (URL munged so they don’t get any google goodness):

 So, I wrote back:

 Thank you for taking such an interest in my site diary.astrologicalassociation.com.
-It is heartening to see that people across the world are taking an interest in British astrology meetings.
+It is heartening to see that people across the world are taking an interest in UK astrology meetings and events.
 Regretfully though, I doubt that I need your SEO expertise, as I am quite happy with the page hits we are already getting (especially from people such as yourself!)

 But, on going to your site somespammyspammer.com, I noticed that the copy is badly written and has a number of glaring grammatical faults.
 As you must surely know, bad writing and poor use of English are amongst the features that drive potential customers away from a site.
 It looks unprofessional and gives a poor impression of your company’s competence.
 So I am taking this opportunity to offer you my copy-editing and copy-writing services.
 I can work in both UK and US English and my rates are reasonable.
 Please do not hesitate to contact me for details.